Turn Your Bedroom Into a Bougie Hotel Suite in 10 Easy Steps

 10. Design With Symmetry + Simplicity

 Most hotel rooms are symmetrical.
 There’s a calming effect in balance.
 When styling your space, copy that technique.
+If one side of your bed has a lamp and the other side has nothing, your room will always feel slightly unfinished, no matter how nice everything else is.

 Things to try: